thumblab/noop-local/README.md

 #### Analyze current project directory and display summary information
 `noop inspect`

+#### Reset state of a resource
+Resources run through the Noop Dev Server persist state between runs.
+To clear this state run:
+`noop reset <resourceName>`

 #### Initialize a new project
 `noop init` (not implemented)